harryy-he/finqual/README.md

 ## Features

-finqual has the following features:
+finqual has the following feature:

 - Ability to call the income statement, balance sheet or cash flow statement for any company on SEC's Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system.
 - Retrieve comparables companies for a chosen ticker on varying industry classifications (e.g. more general industry classifications or more detailed classifications)